Skip to main content

 Stability is the number one priority of our iOS tracks app Playback.
 However, all live audio setups can encounter issues with audio quality that come from a variety of causes.
 This article will look at some of the most common audio problems encountered when using Playback to run tracks, and how to solve them.

-1. iOS Device: iOS devices that can run iOS 10 or later still have access to the latest version of Playback.
-However, as with all software, the older the device the less reliable it will be when performing high-functioning tasks.
+1. iOS and MacOS Devices: See the Playback supported and recommended devices for iOS, iPadOS and MacOS here.
+As is true with other software; the older the device, the less reliable it will be when performing high-functioning tasks.
 In order to alleviate potential performance issues with the oldest supported generation of iOS devices we limit certain features that require considerable processing such as Multi-Outs and MIDI Cue editing.
 See if your device is supported to run Playback.

-2. iOS Software Update: Our team tests each iOS software update to ensure compatibility with the latest version of Playback before it releases to the public.
-Check to make sure that your iOS device's system software is up-to-date and that we have confirmed Playback support for it.
+2. iOS Software Update: Our team tests each apple software update to ensure compatibility with the latest version of Playback before it releases to the public.
+Check to make sure that your device's operating system is up-to-date and that we have confirmed Playback support for it.
 See the latest updates on Playback iOS support here.

 Optimize your iOS device Performance